Recyclable Packaging: Will The New Labels Actually Help Us Boost Recycling?

 Fundamentally – no matter how easy we make recycling and increase recyclable packaging – there will always be people who simply do not care.
 We saw this recently with the backlash on plastic bags at Coles.

-However – increasing information – and making it easier for people to know what can be recycled – and what can’t will certainly boost overall recycling rates.
+However – increasing information about recycling – and making it easier for people to know what can be recycled – and what can’t certainly boost overall recycling rates.
 It will also decrease contamination of recycling bins – which is a bigger issue than ever given the new constraints on quality that China is imposing.

 At waster – we seek to keep small business costs low and boost recycling – a win win case.